etiennebr/rstdocs/Applications/Feature Extraction/HomologousPointsExtraction.rst

 - **Search keypoints in small spatial bins regularly spread accross first image** : This method allows to retrieve a set of tie points regulary spread accross image 1.
 Corresponding bins in image 2 are retrieved using sensor and geographical information if available.
 The first bin position takes into account the margin parameter.
 Bins are cropped to the largest image region shrinked by the margin parameter for both in1 and in2 images.

- - **Size of bin** : Radius of the spatial bin in pixels
+ - **Size of bin** : Radius of the spatial bin in pixels.

  - **Size of bin (y direction)** : Radius of the spatial bin in pixels (y direction).
 If not set, the mode.geobins.binsize value is used.

- - **Steps between bins** : Steps between bins in pixels
+ - **Steps between bins** : Steps between bins in pixels.

  - **Steps between bins (y direction)** : Steps between bins in pixels (y direction).
 If not set, the mode.geobins.binstep value is used.

- - **Margin from image border to start/end bins (in pixels)** : Margin from image border to start/end bins (in pixels)
+ - **Margin from image border to start/end bins (in pixels)** : Margin from image border to start/end bins (in pixels).

 **Estimated precision of the colocalisation function (in pixels).**
-Estimated precision of the colocalisation function in pixels
+Estimated precision of the colocalisation function in pixels.

-**Filter points according to geographical or sensor based colocalisation** If enabled, this option allows to filter matches according to colocalisation from sensor or geographical information, using the given tolerancy expressed in pixels
+**Filter points according to geographical or sensor based colocalisation** If enabled, this option allows to filter matches according to colocalisation from sensor or geographical information, using the given tolerancy expressed in pixels.

 **If enabled, points from second image will be exported in WGS84**